 PDD Holdings Announces Fourth Quarter 2022 and Fiscal Year 2022 Unaudited Financial Results

-/EIN News/ -- DUBLIN and SHANGHAI, March 20, 2023 (GLOBE NEWSWIRE) -- PDD Holdings Inc. (“PDD Holdings” or the “Company”) (NASDAQ: PDD), today announced its unaudited financial results for the fourth quarter and the fiscal year ended December 31, 2022.
+DUBLIN and SHANGHAI, March 20, 2023 (GLOBE NEWSWIRE) -- PDD Holdings Inc. ("PDD Holdings" or the "Company") PDD, today announced its unaudited financial results for the fourth quarter and the fiscal year ended December 31, 2022.

 Fourth Quarter 2022 Highlights